Instructions for DNA Testing

 You must use an accredited relationship laboratory in the United States to conduct a DNA relationship test.
 The list of accredited relationship laboraties approved by the American Association of Blood Banks (AABB) can be found here.
 These laboratories have experience in cases orginating outside of the United States.
 The cost of DNA tests can vary depending on the laboratory, and whether the requested results are expedited.
 Depending on the laboratory chosen by the Immigrant Visa applicant, fees normally range from USD$600 to USD$1,000, and results are available between two and weeks after the laboratory receives the medical samples provided by the petitioner and beneficiary.
 The costs of all charges related to DNA tests are borne by the petitioner and the beneficiary.

 One of the most important aspects of the testing process is the security of the samples taken from the individuals.
 The chain-of-custody of the DNA testing kit must be maintained from the moment the samples are taken by the panel physician until the DNA testing kit arrives at the laboratory in the United States.
-Carefully following the instructions below will ensure the validity of the test results:
+The Panel Physicians within South Africa and Namibia are as follows:

 After the samples have been taken, the U.S. Consulate will assemble, secure, and ship the DNA testing kit with prepaid postage provided by the Immigrant Visa applicant to the DNA relationship laboratory in the United States for analysis.